ppkgtmm/e/README.md

 # event scheduler api

-Event Scheduler and Calendar API that allows users to enter date and time of an event, event notes and then schedule those events.
-Users can then browse the calendar or search the calendar for specific events on specific day or week.
-The app also allow to create recurring events that recur every day, week, month, year.
+API that gets event date and time as well as event notes from users for event scheduling.
+Users can then browse for events occuring on specific day or week.
+Users can also create recurring events on daily, weekly, monthly or yearly basis.

-## API Endpoints
+## API endpoints

 1. Create an event